Nllii/sktchybot/README.md

 ```

+## Added a docker file .

 # TODO:
-- finish writing the parameters for skipping users who don't want the bot to comment on their account.
+~~- finish writing the parameters for skipping users who don't want the bot to comment on their account.~~
-- Finish writing the sktchyBot function.
+~~- Finish writing the sktchyBot function. ~~